-A build is the set of files containing all the code to power the behaviors defined in your Library.
-It is an action performed on an existing Library.
+A build is the set of files containing all the code that runs on the client device.

 It is a composite of the changes you specified within your Library, as well as everything that has been submitted, approved, or published before it.